kevinpapst/AdminLTEBundle/Resources/docs/knp_menu.md

     	enable : true
 ```
 Enabling the KnpMenu support will render the regular breadcrumb and menu events inactive.
-Instead there will be a new `knp_menu.menu_builder` aliased `avanzu_main` which will dispatch a new event to hook into.
+Instead there will be a new `knp_menu.menu_builder` aliased `adminlte_main` which will dispatch a new event to hook into.

 ### Attaching an event listener